idflood/ThreeNodes.js/README.md

 - should be possible to switch interface for live performance (selection of buttons/toggle)

 ## Some ideas
-- timeline (global and "local")
-- use flash or processing via websockets to get incoming sound, live or mp3
-- create something like a player that loads a saved project and only display the result
+- local timelines ?
+- grouping (multiple nodes in one, possibility to have multiple instances)
+- some kind of library panel like in flash to manage images/fonts/groups...
+- preloader
 - maybe add processingjs.org as an alternative to three.js

 ## Development setup